 Bufab Lann, the leading manufacturer of turned parts in Sweden, creates a lot of chips, for this company headquartered in Värnamo, which employees 100 people, produces 40 million parts per year of steel, stainless steel, and various aluminum and brass alloys.
 Depending on the batch size, Bufab uses CNC lathes, multi-spindle automatic turning machines, and rotation transfer machines.

 In order to feed the chips into recycling properly, Bufab had been using a centrifuge-based disposal system for more than 20 years.
 It consisted of several small central systems for the various types of material.
 The supplier of this system was Mercatus Engineering AB, the largest provider of systems for chip processing and cooling lubricant cleaning on the Swedish market.
-Herman Selin, Sales engineer and Head of department at Mercatus, reports: "We are in very close contact with Bufab and have supplied the company many systems of various sizes over the years.
+Herman Selin, Sales and Project Manager at Mercatus, reports: "We are in very close contact with Bufab and have supplied the company with several systems of various sizes over the years.
 Furthermore, we provide service and maintenance in Värnamo.

 Numerous possibilities for improvement